ZotPlug/zot_plug_platform/README.md

 # ZotPlug Firmware

-Firmware for the ZotPlug embedded system, powered by the ESP32 microcontroller.
+Firmware for the ZotPlug embedded system.

 ## Dependencies